KU-Wongnai/frontend/README.md

 # KU Wongnai - Frontend

-Welcome to the frontend repository of KU Wongnai!
-Built with Next.js, this app elegantly showcases dynamic app routing.
+Welcome to the frontend repository of KU Wongnai, a dynamic web application built using Next.js.
+Explore our live demo [here](https://kuwongnai.vercel.app/).

-[kuwongnai.vercel.app/](https://kuwongnai.vercel.app/) is the live demo of this repository.

 ## 🧰 Technologies and Libraries